nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

       uart:~$ matter_bridge add 256 "Kitchen Light"

-Controlling a simulated OnOff Light bridged device
-   Use the following command:
+Controlling a simulated On/Off Light bridged device Use the following command:

    .. parsed-literal::